 There are several keys to creating and maintaining a successful LGBT+ BRG/ERG.
 This discussion seek to open the floor to new / existing BRG leaders who are in need of advise on how they engage and sustain their networks during these times.

 MSNBC Anchor Kendis Gibson leads a discussion on how NBC News covers LGBTQ issues in America through the lens of the law and the Supreme Court and the changing culture of acceptance in the United States.

 Wednesday, October 6th 4:30-5:30 ET

-Partners in Pride – Building Cultural Competency through LGBTQ+ Reverse Mentoring
+Partners in Pride – Building Cultural Competency through LGBTQ+ Marketing

 Are you tired of explaining the challenges the LGBTQ+ community faces to senior leadership?
 Is your LGBTQ+ competency training impersonal and stale, rather than using real, lived experiences?
 Do you desire a space to give senior leadership this type of insight?
 What if your organization could accomplish this while simultaneously giving LGBTQ+ employees a valuable relationship-building experience with leadership?
 In this session, members of [email protected] will share our journey in creating and implementing a successful LGBTQ+ reverse mentorship program.
 Attendees will hear from both mentors (LGBTQ+ ERG members) and mentees (ally senior leaders) about their experience in the program, and how they’re applying what they learned to implement enterprise cultural change.
 Participants will walk away with an understanding of how to implement their own LGBTQ+ reverse mentoring program and demonstrate its ROI to senior leadership.